ICHEC/qpcc/lecture-01/intro-cc-qc.md

 layout: post
 ---

+(lecture-1a)=
 # Introduction to Classical and Quantum Computing

-(lecture-1a)=
-## Lecture 1a: Demystifying Quantum Computing

 ```{warning} These lecture notes are a work in progress and are not a replacement for watching the lecture video, it's intended to be a supplementary reading after watching the lecture.